-“Is it true that Gator and Kat are fighting over the Halloween McNuggets?” my aunt called to ask my mother.
+“Is it true that Gator and Kat are fighting over the Halloween McNuggets?”
+My aunt specifically called to ask my mother this.

 “Well they were Gator’s toys so he should get them all,” my aunt told my mother.
 “I’m sure that Kat didn’t want them at the time or we would have bought her some.”

 I happened to hear this through the phone and was thunderstruck.

 “What the fuck?
 I was a teenager!
 Of course I didn’t want them then!
 But Gator didn’t want them for years after he had them!”
 I shouted back.